Arno65/Old-School-Lisp/README.md

-# Old-school-Lisp-
+# Old School LISP

-Creating code in Lisp (Scheme) as in the 'old days'?
+Creating code in LISP (Scheme) like in the 'old days'?

+First project is working on a chess-engine.